-Many years ago, there was a stereotype associated with compression socks.
-Everyone believed they were only meant for older people.
-Fortunately, this stereotype is long gone.
-If you fly frequently, you should do yourself the favor of getting a pair of compression socks for flights.
-These socks will, apart from making sure you are comfortable throughout your flight, help you prevent further health problems.
-This article will help you achieve maximum comfort on your next flight while being equipped with your compression socks.
+If you fly frequently (or go on long road trips), you should do yourself the favor of getting a pair (or more than one pair!) of compression socks for trips.
+These socks will not only make sure you are comfortable throughout your flight, but also have the power to help you prevent further health problems.
+Read on to achieve maximum comfort on your next flight while being equipped with your compression socks.

 What Are Compression Socks?